harshkhd1234/Resnet50/README.md

 Two main types of blocks are used in a ResNet, depending mainly on whether the input/output dimensions are same or different.
 We are going to implement both of them.

-# 2.1 - The identity block
-The identity block is the standard block used in ResNets, and corresponds to the case where the input activation (say $a^{[l]}$) has the same dimension as the output activation (say $a^{[l+2]}$).
-To flesh out the different steps of what happens in a ResNet's identity block, here is an alternative diagram showing the individual steps:

-The upper path is the "shortcut path."
-The lower path is the "main path."
-In this diagram, we have also made explicit the CONV2D and ReLU steps in each layer.
-To speed up training we have also added a BatchNorm step.
-Don't worry about this being complicated to implement--you'll see that BatchNorm is just one line of code in Keras!

-Here're the individual steps.

-First component of main path:

-The first CONV2D has $F_1$ filters of shape (1,1) and a stride of (1,1).
-Its padding is "valid" and its name should be conv_name_base + '2a'.
-Use 0 as the seed for the random initialization.
-The first BatchNorm is normalizing the channels axis.
-Its name should be bn_name_base + '2a'.
-Then apply the ReLU activation function.
-This has no name and no hyperparameters.
-Second component of main path:

-The second CONV2D has $F_2$ filters of shape $(f,f)$ and a stride of (1,1).
-Its padding is "same" and its name should be conv_name_base + '2b'.
-Use 0 as the seed for the random initialization.
-The second BatchNorm is normalizing the channels axis.
-Its name should be bn_name_base + '2b'.
-Then apply the ReLU activation function.
-This has no name and no hyperparameters.
-Third component of main path:

-The third CONV2D has $F_3$ filters of shape (1,1) and a stride of (1,1).
-Its padding is "valid" and its name should be conv_name_base + '2c'.
-Use 0 as the seed for the random initialization.
-The third BatchNorm is normalizing the channels axis.
-Its name should be bn_name_base + '2c'.
-Note that there is no ReLU activation function in this component.
-Final step:

-The shortcut and the input are added together.
-Then apply the ReLU activation function.
-This has no name and no hyperparameters.